 Sherwin-Williams’s 2021 color of the year is Urban Bronze, which is said to “breathe down-to-earth tranquility,” and one of Pantone’s colors of the year is Ultimate Gray.
 In a survey by furniture giant Living Spaces, 66% of respondents preferred neutral walls.
 Consider warm neutrals like modern grays and greens, or bone whites, along with natural finishes—wood, stone accents or mixed metals.
 This will give your space a calm vibe and won’t be too distracting on those Zoom calls.

 Pantone’s second color of the year is Illuminating (yellow).
 With a neutral color palette as your base, introduce pops of color—a bright carpet, a vibrant chair, a playful painting.
-Small pops of color will help to brighten up your space.
+Small pops of color will help to brighten up your space—especially if it happens to be a cloffice, since closets don’t always get a lot of natural light.

 Standing desks are still quite popular.
 But if you’re not ready to stand all day, an adjustable desk can offer the best of both worlds.
 From basic, to L-shaped, to high-end, adjustable desks come in a variety of styles.